byran/ScreenPlay/guide/creating_step_definitions.md

 ...
 ```

-## The completed step definition file
+## A completed step definition file

 Following all these steps you will have a file that looks like file below.